If you manage your company’s expatriate program, ask yourself:

 The Multinational approach to calculating cost of living differentials is based on a blended international spending pattern.
 The methodology assumes a convergence of spending patterns among expatriates from many different nationalities.
 With weighting of goods and services the same for all locations, this approach compares prices of similar brands from similar retail outlets in both the home city and host city.
 Mercer’s Cost of Living Reports provide differentials for more than 400 cities.

-The Nationality-specific approach to cost of living develops indices and differentials based on the unique spending patterns in assignees’ home countries.
-Using different weights for each home country, it ensures that expatriates can maintain their expenditure patterns in their host locations.
-This compares prices in the home country from a local-national perspective with prices in the host city from an expatriate perspective.
+The Nationality-specific approach to cost of living develops indices and differentials based on the unique spending patterns in assignees’ home locations.
+Using different weights for each home country or market, it ensures that expatriates can maintain their expenditure patterns in their host locations.
+This compares prices in the home country/market from a local-national perspective with prices in the host city from an expatriate perspective.
 Mercer uses the nationality-specific approach to provide cost-of-living data for more than 400 host and 190 home locations.